NUbots/NUbots/README.md

 		$ git clone git@github.com:nubots/NUbots.git ~/NUbots

-3. Run `docker build -t="nubots/nubots" .` from the NUbots directory: e.g.
+3. Run `./docker up` from the NUbots directory: e.g.

 		$ cd ~/NUbots
-		$ docker build -t="nubots/nubots" .
+		$ ./docker up

-	The `docker build` command tells Docker to build a container for the NUbots project based on the project's `Dockerfile`.
+	The `./docker up` command tells Docker to build a container for the NUbots project based on the project's `Dockerfile`.

-	**Note:** The very first time `docker build` is run on your computer, it needs to download a streamlined Ubuntu 14.04 image and install all the required dependencies.
+	**Note:** The very first time `./docker up` is run on your computer, it needs to download a streamlined Ubuntu 14.04 image and install all the required dependencies.
 This will take around 15 minutes.

 	(While your container is being built, you might want to learn a little more about Docker by reading the article [What is Docker][] or the [Command-Line Interface][] documentation.

+  **Note:** The `./docker` command above is a handwritten script to make docker usage easier.
+The real `docker` command is much more flexible.

-4. Type `$ docker run -t -i -v /path/to/NUbots:/nubots/NUbots nubots/nubots /bin/bash` to access the command line for the container!
+4. Type `$ ./docker build` to compile and link the NUbots codebase!

 	Docker will sync the `/nubots/NUbots` directory on the container with the root of your NUbots repository.
 	This allows for easy editing of code on your machine, and building on the container.

-	To build NUbots, just run the following commands on the container:

-		$ mkdir /nubots/NUbots/build
-		$ cd /nubots/NUbots/build
-		$ cmake .. -G Ninja
-		$ ninja -j
+  **Note:** If you are on Windows/OSX your code must be in /c/Users/ or /Users/ respectively.

 5. Make robots do awesome stuff!